scenerystack/community/docs/reference/api/tandem/Tandem.md

 # Tandem

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tandem/blob/main/js/Tandem.ts](https://github.com/phetsims/tandem/blob/main/js/Tandem.ts) for the most up-to-date information.

 ## Overview

 Tandem defines a set of trees that are used to assign unique identifiers to PhetioObjects in PhET simulations and